-A short page for anyone who wants to know how we make decisions, protect focus, and keep each other honest - the operating posture behind everything we ship.
+A short page for anyone who wants to know how we make decisions, protect our focus, and keep each other honest.
+This is the thinking behind everything we build.

 IValues